ucr-ula/ucr-ula/README.md

 ULAs will have shifts in the help desk room (TBD in Winston Chung Hall), and tutor any drop-in students with questions about the course.
 ULAs will work for approximately <span style="color:red">10 hours/week</span>, broken up into 2-3 shifts (exact schedule TBD based on the ULAs' individual availability).
 The pay rate for ULAs is expected to be around <span style="color:red">$16-17/h</span>, commensurate with other tutoring programs on campus.

-If selected, ULAs must enroll in CS190: Apprentice Teaching for Undergraduates in Fall'21.
+If selected, ULAs must enroll in CS189: Apprentice Teaching for Undergraduates in Fall'22.
 This will be a weekly 1-hour seminar on computer science education worth<span style="color:red"> 2 credits, taken S/NC</span>, and will discuss current best practices for CS education.
 It will be led by Prof. Chen and modeled on similar courses (e.g., at [UCSB](https://ucsb-teaching-cs.github.io/w21/)).

 ### Application Process

-1. Applications are now closed! **Deadline: Friday July 16, 2021**.
+1. Please fill out the <A HREF="https://forms.gle/WYSFi7v8jQijnHPh7">application form</A>. **Deadline: Monday, Sept.
+26, 2022**.
 The application form requests basic biographical information, a copy of your transcript, and several short-answer questions.
 2. Selected applicants will be contacted for a brief (30-minute) video interview, about 1 week after the application closes.
-The applicant will be requested to prepare a 5-minute teaching demo on a topic given in advance.
+The applicant will be requested to prepare a 5-minute teaching demo, on a topic given in advance.

--->

 ### Contact